 Second, multihoming by businesses, for all or part of the service, is available without restriction or disadvantage.
 Interoperability that permits multihoming is interoperability at the market level.
 This is importantly different and more powerful than the interoperability described in Section IV.B.1.
 It implies that the dominant platform's interface is used across the market by all platforms.
-One set of APIs across suppliers and across platforms can allow third-party content or services to be available on all competing platforms.
+One set of APIs across suppliers and across platforms can allow thirdparty content or services to be available on all competing platforms.
 For example, an API that lowers the cost to sellers of displaying its wares on many marketplaces increases entry and intensifies competition.
 In addition, interoperability needs to be equitable in this context so that rival sellers interact with the marketplace in the same way as the marketplace's own seller does.
 Entering platforms can more easily attract supply-side businesses in this environment.

-Third, it ensures the supply of equivalent proprietary complementors to rival platforms.
+Third, it ensures rival platforms access to proprietary complements.
 If the APIs between the platform and complements are public so that all (licensed) parties can use them, then the proprietary complementary services of the dominant platform will function the same way on other platforms.
-The regulator might not want to allow such popular complements to be withheld from rival platforms.
-(An example would be if Google did not permit Google search to be installed on a new variant of the Android operating system.)
-Full access to all complements makes an entering platform more attractive.
+The regulator might not want to allow such popular complements to be withheld from rival